AndBobsYourUncle/zodiac_genetic/README.md

 It obviously doesn't work that well, but it was fun trying to implement something like this.

-There is obviously some work that could be done in factoring in gramatical rules when determining the fitness level, etc.
+There is definitely some work that could be done in factoring in gramatical rules when determining the fitness level, etc.

 ## Running It